 To ‘find oneself’ through travel has become a familiar cliché over the years, and Eat Pray Love does not shy away from using this concept in its entirety.
 Despite the predictability, the film delivers a familiar message – the need to escape the everyday routine and seek more outside the mundane.

 We experience this desire through Elizabeth Gilbert.
 A woman who questions the stable life she has built and yearns to live with passion rather than practicality.
 This longing takes her across the world in search of meaning and purpose.
 We see her indulge in Italian cuisine, showing freedom from established restrictions.
 India exposes inner truths and how always seeking more can lead to neglecting the present.
 Elizabeth’s final stop in Bali which represents healing and surrender in which she learns to value present moments and let go of her fears.
-The film offers a tantalizing image into the excitement and pleasure of cultural immersion, and how it can push you out of your comfort zone and ultimately towards freedom.
+The film offers a tantalizing image of the excitement and pleasure of cultural immersion and how it can push you out of your comfort zone and, ultimately, toward freedom.

 Watch Eat Pray Love Online on Netflix